open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ### Migration instructions

-### Instrumentation migration: No changes to the instrumentation layer
+#### Instrumentation migration

 No changes are needed in the instrumentation layer.
 OpenTelemetry logs sources like OpenTelemetry SDKs or the [OpenTelemetry Collector File Log Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) don’t have to be modified.

-### Logs collection migration: Replace the OpenTelemetry Collector Loki Exporter by the OTLP/HTTP Exporter
+#### Logs collection migration

-OpenTelemetry logs should no longer be exporter to Loki using the OpenTelemetry Collector Loki Exporter and should be now sent to the Loki OTLP endpoint (or the Grafana Cloud OTLP endpoint when on Grafana Cloud) using the [OpenTelemetry Collector OTLP HTTP Exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter).
+Replace the OpenTelemetry Collector Loki Exporter by the [OpenTelemetry Collector OTLP HTTP Exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) as OpenTelemetry logs should now be exported as is to the Loki OTLP endpoint.

 OpenTelemetry Collector configuration before migration